tumainimosha/nginx/README.md

 * Installs the latest Nginx release from Nginx maintained package sources, can be disabled to use system packages only
 * Configures Nginx with minimal, safe, main configuration file, harmonised between CentOS and Ubuntu defaults
 * Configures Nginx to load additional configuration files for features (e.g. TLS) and server blocks (i.e. Virtual Hosts)
-* Configures safe defaults for common features: TLS/SSL and Gzip
+* Configures safe and secure defaults for common features such as Logging, TLS/SSL and Gzip
 * Removes default Nginx server blocks to prevent conflicts with user defined server blocks
 * Harmonises Nginx directory structure for server blocks (i.e. sites-available/sites-enabled)
 * Enables access to web-server through the system firewall using a suitable firewall service